Avery Brundage: Legacy

 In May 2012, The Independent dubbed him "The ancient IOC emperor, anti-Semite and Nazi sympathiser bent on insulating the Games from the meddlesome tentacles of the real world."
 The Orange County Register stated that Brundage's "racism and anti-Semitism are well documented", and the New York Daily News averred that Brundage "admired Hitler and infamously replaced two Jewish sprinters on the 4-by-100 relay team because it could have further embarrassed Hitler if they won".
 David Miller described him as "despotic" in The Official History of the Olympic Games and the IOC (2012).

-In 2021, San Francisco’s Asian Art Museum removed a bust of Brundage that had sat prominently in its foyer for five decades, which had been dedicated to him for his donating his sizable collection.
-Museum director Jay Xu wrote that Brundage “espoused racist and anti-Semitic views.”
+In 2020, amid the George Floyd protests, San Francisco's Asian Art Museum removed a bust of Brundage that had sat prominently in its foyer for five decades, which had been dedicated to him for his donating his sizable collection.
+Museum director Jay Xu wrote that Brundage "espoused racist and anti-Semitic views".

 Writing for The Nation, Dave Zirin and Jules Boykoff criticized him for his controversial policies and statements, concluding, "Brundage’s 'contributions' to Olympic history need to be understood.
 But he has long forfeited a place of honor and respect".

 Brundage, the only American and only non-European to serve as IOC president, left a mixed legacy.
 Guttmann notes that in the 1960s, Brundage may have been better-known as an art collector than for his sports activities, and "there are those who maintain that he will be remembered not for his career in sports but for his jades and bronzes."
 Andrew Leigh, a Member of the Australian House of Representatives, criticizes Brundage for expelling the two athletes in Mexico City, calling him "a man who'd had no difficulty with the Nazi salute being used in the 1936 Olympics".
-Dick Pound believes Brundage to have been one of the IOC's great presidents, along with de Coubertin and Samaranch, but concedes that by the end of his term, Brundage was out of touch with the world of sports.
+Dick Pound believes Brundage to have been one of the IOC's great presidents, along with De Coubertin and Samaranch, but concedes that by the end of his term, Brundage was out of touch with the world of sports.
 While Pound credits Brundage with holding the Olympic movement together in a period when it was beset by many challenges, he notes that this might not be fully appreciated by those who remember Brundage for the final years of his term, and for Munich.

 Alfred Senn suggests that Brundage remained too long as IOC president: